alxporto/currency-converter/README.md

 # currency-converter
-A currency converter class built in python to converts from one currency (dolar) to another (real).
+A currency converter class built in python to converts from one currency to another.